awjlogan/AudioStick/README.md

 *All firmware is provided under the [MIT License][2]*

-The source for the power control microcontroller is provided, and can be compiled with *avr-gcc*.
+The source for the power control microcontroller is provided, and can be compiled with the supplied Makefile.
 No additional libraries are required.

+`<project_dir>/firmware/make`

-### Flashing the ATtiny13A
+### Flashing the ATTiny13A

 The header **J1** on the PCB is a standard Microchip \[Atmel\] 6 pin programming header.
-Using your compiled firmware (or the precompiled *.elf* file), you can flash the microcontroller with e.g. an AVR Dragon.
+Using your compiled firmware (or the precompiled *.hex* file), you can flash the microcontroller with e.g. an AVR Dragon.

 - [ ] Check whether LED1 and R15 should be left unpopulated for flashing. _Revise for v1.1 if so_.